Plant-based omega-3: the underestimated key to more energy & focus

 • Rapeseed oil

-• Algae oil (the only vegan source of EPA and DHA!)
+• Algae oil (the only direct vegan source of EPA and DHA!)

 How much omega-3 do you actually need?